-Led by Rabbi Kaiman’s vision as expressed in his sermon on Rosh Hashanah, Shearith Israel will be sponsoring a refugee family in Atlanta in partnership with New American Pathways.
-This will entail an intensive organizing effort in advance of the family’s arrival and for three to six months afterwards to help the family become oriented to life in the U.S.
+Led by Rabbi Kaiman’s vision as expressed in his sermon on Rosh Hashanah, Shearith Israel is sponsoring a refugee family in Atlanta in partnership with New American Pathways.

 Funds for Transportation, Groceries & Miscellaneous Expenses: